-Gergana Georgieva is a reporter for “Iskra.bg”.
-She has previously worked in Oman as an assistant editor for the international magazine “The Business Year”.
+Gergana Georgieva is a freelance journalist.
+She has previously been a journalistic fellow with IJP in Germany, has worked as a reporter for “Iskra.bg” and as an assistant editor for the international magazine “The Business Year” in Oman.
 Gergana has experience in finance, education, diplomacy and statistical analysis.
 Her scientific work lead her to Ethiopia where in 2019 she presented a research paper on the freedom of press in Bulgaria at the annual UNESCO World Press Freedom Day conference.
 She holds a degree in Philosophy, Politics and Economics with Data Science from University College London.

 Miglena Angelova is a TV journalist and producer.
 Master’s degree in Journalism and Mass Communication from Sofia University “Kliment Ohridski”.
 She has specialized in television journalism, media management, public relations, Internet communications and psychology of journalism.
 The producer, author, and host of the sincere and personal talk show aired daily from 2000 to 2013.
 Since 2009, he has been concentrating on the specifics of internet media, social psychology and the psychology of journalism.
 She specializes in the International Academy of Television and Radio of Russia.